djpasseyjr/interfere/paper/paper.md

 # Statement of Need

-Over the past twenty years the scientific community has experience the emergence of multiple frameworks for identifying causal relationships in observational data [@imbens_causal_2015; @pearl_causality_2009; @wieczorek_information_2019].
+Over the past twenty years, the scientific community has experienced the emergence of multiple frameworks for identifying causal relationships in observational data [@imbens_causal_2015; @pearl_causality_2009; @wieczorek_information_2019].
-The most influential frameworks are probabilistic and, while is not a necessary condition for identifying causality, historically a linear relationship was often assumed.
-However, when attempting to anticipate the response of complex systems in the medium and long term, a linear approximation of the dynamics is insufficient.
-Therefore, scientists have increasingly begun to employ non-linear techniques for causal analysis e.g. [@runge_discovering_2022].
+The most influential frameworks are probabilistic and, while it is not a necessary condition for identifying causality, historically a linear relationship has often been assumed.
+However, when attempting to anticipate the response of complex systems in the medium and long term, a linear approximation of the dynamics is typically insufficient.
+Therefore, researchers have increasingly begun to employ non-linear techniques for causal analysis [e.g. @runge_discovering_2022].
 Still, there are relatively few techniques that are able to fit causal dynamic nonlinear models to data.
 Because of this, we see an opportunity to bring together the insights from recent advancements in causal inference with